 Before we dive in and take you through how to play Blackjack, it’s important that our Blackjack guide gives you a strong foundation to build on.
 We highly recommend you read through our Online Blackjack page, which will provide you with everything you could ever need to know about the game, but here the most important aspects you need to know.

-How to Win Blackjack & Card Values
+How to Win at Blackjack & Card Values

-Before you can start playing Blackjack, it is important to understand the main aim of the game.
+Before you can start playing Blackjack online, it is important to understand the main aim of the game.
 In Blackjack, players are competing with the dealer.
 The goal is to get a hand valued at 21, or closer to 21 than the dealer’s hand.
 Players must not exceed this number though, as that is known as a Bust and means you immediately lose the round.

 With 21 being the goal, let’s take a quick look at the value of the cards.